Maria Rye sets up a law stationer’s business in Lincoln’s Inn to provide employment to young women.

 She was the first female appointee, and had her mandate renewed in 2003 after her initial five-year term.
 Mary McAleese appointed her.

-Dame Elizabeth Butler-Sloss became the first female President of the Family Division of the High Court of Justice
+Dame Elizabeth Butler-Sloss becomes the first female President of the Family Division of the High Court of Justice.

 In 2006 it was announced that she would become one of seven new life peers in the House of Lords.

 In the same year Baroness Brenda Hale of Richmond became the second female Justice of Appeal and the first woman Law Lord.